Iterative construction of $\mathfrak{S}_p \times \mathfrak{S}_p$ group-adapted irreducible matrix units for the walled Brauer algebra: The algorithm

 where $\sigma \in \mathfrak{S}_p$ permutes systems in the following order $1 \leftrightarrow p, 2 \leftrightarrow (p-1)$ and so on.
 Notice that the sandwiching in~\eqref{sandwich} can be expanded by applying formula~\eqref{eq:actionVonE}.
 It means we can write the right-hand side of~\eqref{partial_traces} as a linear combination of terms consisting of partial traces, which we can easily deal with.
 Let us apply~\eqref{sandwich} to~\eqref{partial_traces}, but for transparency, omit all coefficients appearing in front of the full trace as a result:

 After evaluating the partial traces, the results act non-trivially on the same systems as the operator $V^{(s+l')}$.
 Due to this property, we can apply the 'ping-pong' trick $(\id \otimes X)|\psi^+\>=(X^T\otimes \id)|\psi^+\>$, and trace out all systems on the right-hand side of the wall.
 It means that in the whole algorithm, the crucial role is played by the numbers defined in the line~\eqref{line3}.

-In the next section, we present how the presented algorithm works in practice by focusing on the case of $\mathcal{A}^d_{3,3}$.
+Although Algorithm~\ref{alg:main} is fully constructive, its explicit closed-form outputs become rapidly complex as the layer index $i$ grows.
+The main computational bottlenecks are: \begin{enumerate}[(1)] \item assembling the Gram matrices from Hilbert--Schmidt overlaps of the (overcomplete) generators in each layer $\mathcal{A}^{i,i}_d$ (see Section~\ref{sec:decomposition} for more details), \item performing a rank-revealing orthogonalisation to extract an independent, group-adapted basis (see Section~\ref{sec:decomposition} for more details), and \item expanding contraction outputs $X_{p\setminus r,\,p\setminus r}$ in a chosen spanning family of $\mathcal{A}^{p-r,p-r}_d$. \end{enumerate}

+The group-adapted structure yields strong patterns---in particular, block decompositions of Gram matrices according to irreducible labels and many vanishing entries due to symmetry/selection rules---the coefficients produced by orthogonalisation involve inverses and eigenstructure of these blocks, which typically leads to expressions that are too lengthy to present in closed form beyond small $i$.

+For this reason, we provide fully explicit formulae for the first layers (e.g.\ $\mathcal{A}^{2,2}_d$ and $\mathcal{A}^{3,3}_d$ and the corresponding $\widetilde{\mathcal{M}}^{(i)}$ ideals) as representative examples, while for general $i$ we view the construction primarily as an effective finite-dimensional linear-algebra procedure at fixed system size $p$.